-Prerequisites: Qualifying math score and completion of grade 5 math
+Prerequisites: Qualifying math score and successful completion of Grade 5 Mathematics or equivalent

 Course Format: Individually Paced